-Warehouse racking is one of the foundational infrastructure components that facilitate seamless operation.
+Warehouse racking is one of the foundational infrastructure components that facilitate seamless operation and optimal warehouse organization.
 Racks enable warehouses to maximize their use of space and organize products efficiently while allowing easy access for streamlined picking.

 But racks are just one piece of the puzzle.
 Overall efficiency also depends on several other factors, such as the layout of the facility, the width of aisles, product demand, effective training to ensure the safe and efficient use of established racking systems, and much more.
 We’ve put together this comprehensive guide to warehouse racking to provide warehouse operators with different perspectives and strategies on maximizing the use of space and infrastructure to boost profits as well as the key variables operators can manipulate in order to improve results.